LineaLabs/lineapy/docs/source/rfcs/0004-black-box-analysis.md

     t.write(x)
 ```

-If we slice this on the filesystem, we won't know this block writes to it, so we won't include it, because of our best case assumptiont that blocks don't write to the file system.
+If we slice this on the filesystem, we won't know this block writes to it, so we won't include it, because of our best case assumptions that blocks don't write to the file system.

 ## Possible Solutions